stkim123/kr.ac.jbnu.ssel.misrac/README.md

 As we can see, our OpenMRC is composed two steps (Parsing AST in the C code, Checking Rule depends on the Misra-C:2004 Rules)

-- In the first step, you input the C code for Vehicle SW and then, we build the ast tree based on the C-AST.
+- In the first step, we input the C code for Vehicle SW and then, we build the ast tree based on the C-AST.

 - Second step, we check the source code that was built by C-AST depends on the MISRA-C: 2004 Guide Line Rules And we show the result of Checking rules with EClipse plugin